zwpku/torchann-plumed/README.md

 - `BIASES` (numbered keyword, double array): this is a numbered keyword, BIASES0 represents bias array for layer 1, BIASES1 represents bias array for layer 2, ...

-Assuming we have an `TorchANN` function object named `torchann`, we use `torchann.node-0, torchann.node-1, ...` to access component 0, 1, ... of its outputs (used as collective variables, inputs for other collective variables, or data analysis tools).

 ## Examples